Ludovic Jullien picture

 Ludovic Jullien

-Paris
+Sorbonne University, Paris

 Who is Ludovic Jullien ?

-Dr. Jullien have been trained as a chemist at Ecole Normale Supérieure (ENS, Paris) and Université Pierre et Marie Curie (UPMC, Paris).
-After his PhD in Supramolecular Chemistry and Photophysics (Prof. Jean-Marie Lehn, Collège de France, and Prof. Bernard Valeur, Conservatoire National des Arts et Métiers, Paris) his my post-doc in Soft Matter and Biophysics (Prof. Helmut Ringsdorf, Mainz, and Prof. Erick Sackmann Münich, Germany), he became Research Assistant at CNRS (Collège de France) and then Professor at Sorbonne Université and ENS.
+Dr. Jullien has been trained as a chemist at Ecole Normale Supérieure (ENS, Paris) and Université Pierre et Marie Curie (UPMC, Paris).
+After his PhD in Supramolecular Chemistry and Photophysics (Prof. Jean-Marie Lehn, Collège de France, and Prof. Bernard Valeur, Conservatoire National des Arts et Métiers, Paris) his post-doc in Soft Matter and Biophysics (Prof. Helmut Ringsdorf, Mainz, and Prof. Erick Sackmann Münich, Germany), he became Research Assistant at CNRS (Collège de France) and then Professor at Sorbonne Université and ENS.
 His culture is at the triple interface between Chemistry, Biology, and Physics.
 Dr. Jullien's research activity has always been motivated and inspired by the amazing properties of living matter.
 Leading experimental, theoretical, and instrumental developments, He has correspondingly introduced various chemical tools for quantitative dynamic descriptions in Biology and conversely interrogated dynamic biological phenomena with the perspective of applications in Chemistry.

 Pioneers in Light-controlled biology